 Many retirees are looking for ways to bring in more cash, and there are plenty of ways to do so, from starting a side hustle to selling unwanted items to taking on seasonal work.
 You might also benefit from taking a fresh look at your budget and reallocating some funds.

 Another important facet of thriving during retirement can be to find the right banking partner.
 SoFi can be that ally.
 When you open a Checking and Savings online bank account with us, you’ll spend and save in one convenient place.
-Sign up with direct deposit, and you’ll earn a top-notch up to 3.00% APY and pay no fees, which can help your money grow faster.
+Sign up with direct deposit, and you’ll earn a top-notch 4.60% APY and pay no fees, which can help your money grow faster.

 Photo credit: iStock/fstop123